Federated Neural Bandits: Federated Neural-Upper Confidence Bound ( FN-UCB )

-\textbf{Overview of FN-UCB.} Before the beginning of the algorithm, we sample the initial parameters $\theta_0$ and share it with all agents (Sec.~\ref{sec:background}).
-In every iteration $t\in[T]$, each agent $i\in[N]$ receives a set of $K$ contexts denoted as $\mathcal{X}_{t,i}=\{x^k_{t,i}\}_{k\in[K]}$ and then uses the weighted combination of $\text{UCB}^{a}_{t,i}$ and $\text{UCB}^{b}_{t,i}$ to choose an arm $x_{t,i}\in\mathcal{X}_{t,i}$ to pull (lines 3-6 of Algo.~\ref{algo:agent}).
-Next, each agent $i$ collects a noisy observation $y_{t,i}$ (line 7 of Algo.~\ref{algo:agent}), and then updates its local information (lines 8-9 of Algo.~\ref{algo:agent}).
-After that, every agent checks if it has collected enough information since the last communication round (i.e., checks the criterion in line 10 of Algo.~\ref{algo:agent}); if yes, it sends a synchronization signal to the central server (line 11 of Algo.~\ref{algo:agent}), who then tells all agents to start a communication round (line 2 of Algo.~\ref{algo:server}).
-During a communication round, every agent $i$ uses its current history of local observations to train an NN (line 13 of Algo.~\ref{algo:agent}) and sends its updated local information to the central server (line 15 of Algo.~\ref{algo:agent}); the central server then aggregates these information from all agents (lines 4-5 of Algo.~\ref{algo:server}) and broadcasts the aggregated information back to all agents (line 6 of Algo.~\ref{algo:server}) to start the next iteration.
-We refer to those iterations between two communication rounds as an \emph{epoch},\footnote{The first/last epoch is between a communication round and the beginning/end of the algorithm.} i.e., our FN-UCB algorithm consists of a number of epochs which are separated by communication rounds.
+Before the beginning of the algorithm, we sample the initial parameters $\theta_0$ and share it with all agents (Sec.~\ref{sec:background}).
+In each iteration $t\in[T]$, every agent $i\in[N]$ receives a set $\mathcal{X}_{t,i}=\{x^k_{t,i}\}_{k\in[K]}$ of $K$ contexts (line 3 of Algo.~\ref{algo:agent}) and then uses a weighted combination of $\text{UCB}^{a}_{t,i}$ and $\text{UCB}^{b}_{t,i}$ to select a context $x_{t,i}\in\mathcal{X}_{t,i}$ to be queried (lines 4-7 of Algo.~\ref{algo:agent}).
+Next, each agent $i$ observes a noisy output $y_{t,i}$ (line 8 of Algo.~\ref{algo:agent}) and then updates its local information (lines 9-10 of Algo.~\ref{algo:agent}).
+After that, every agent checks if it has collected enough information since the last communication round (i.e., checks the criterion in line 11 of Algo.~\ref{algo:agent}); if so, it sends a synchronization signal to the central server (line 12 of Algo.~\ref{algo:agent}) who then tells all agents to start a communication round (line 2 of Algo.~\ref{algo:server}).
+During a communication round, every agent $i$ uses its current history of local observations to train an NN (line 14 of Algo.~\ref{algo:agent}) and sends its updated local information to the central server (line 16 of Algo.~\ref{algo:agent}); the central server then aggregates these information from all agents (lines 4-5 of Algo.~\ref{algo:server}) and broadcasts the aggregated information back to all agents (line 6 of Algo.~\ref{algo:server}) to start the next iteration.
+We refer to those iterations between two communication rounds as an \emph{epoch}.\footnote{The first (last) epoch is between a communication round and the beginning (end) of \texttt{FN-UCB} algorithm.} So, our \texttt{FN-UCB} algorithm consists of a number of epochs which are separated by communication rounds.